jwil007/wlan-autoroam/README.md

 # wlan-autoroam-cli
-Program that uses native Linux tools to automatically roam and gather metrics between multiple APs.
+This is a Python script that uses native Linux tools to automatically roam and gather metrics between multiple APs.

 This works by using wpa_cli to initiate a scan and build a list of BSSIDs for the same ESS (SSID) you are associated to.
 It will then filter for a minimum RSSI.
 After building the list, it uses the wpa_cli roam command to iterate though each BSSID found, and will lastly roam back to the origin BSSID.
 Roaming time is measured by parsing wpa_supplicant logs.
 Relevent logs will be printed inline and color coded to improve legibility.